sspackman99/stat386-projects/_posts/2022-10-21-Getting-Dirty-Getting-Data.md

 The only hitch is that for this specific project I didn’t want to use R, I wanted to use python.
 This required some finagling on my part.
 I ended up going into the actual code behind the soilDB function and translating it into python (If you wanted to go a different route the WSS provides other documentation explaining their API and how to access it [here](https://sdmdataaccess.nrcs.usda.gov/)).

-That meant turning this
+That meant turning this:

 <img src="https://github.com/sspackman99/stat386-projects/raw/main/assets/images/soilDB_rcode.png" alt="" style="width:1000px;"/>

-into this
+Into this:

 <img src="https://github.com/sspackman99/stat386-projects/raw/main/assets/images/soilquery_py.png" alt="" style="width:1000px;"/>